bemurphy/ocruby_redis/redis/redis.md

 !SLIDE incremental bullets

-# Other interesting basics
+# Other points of interest

 * Supports master/slave replication
 * Written in ANSI C, easy to compile and install
 * Past work sponsored by Engine Yard & Citrusbyte
 * Currently sponsored by VMWare

-!SLIDE incremental bullets
+!SLIDE incremental bullets transition=scrollLeft

 # How fast is Redis?